tomwolfe/heat-pump-defrost/README.md

 # heat-pump-defrost
 Arduino esp32 project to defrost window AC's used as heat pumps.
 Tested and working, just have to fix the PCB design since the ambient temperature is wired wrong.
-Use the pin in the sketch file.
+Use the pin in the sketch file (EasyEDA PCB link below).
 Old unsupported Arduino uno branch tested and working [demo on youtube](https://www.youtube.com/watch?v=FBvkNjNMhIM).

 # parts